 Clinical Mental Health Counseling, M.S./Master of Divinity

-The Dual Master of Divinity and Master of Science in Clinical Mental Health Counseling, is a program developed in collaboration between Mercer’s McAfee School of Theology and Penfield College.
+The Combined Master of Divinity and Master of Science in Clinical Mental Health Counseling, is a program developed in collaboration between Mercer’s McAfee School of Theology and Penfield College.
 This degree is for students seeking to pursue leadership in religious settings with skills both in theology and counseling and who would like to seek licensure as a professional counselor.
-The dual degree prepares students to meet the increasing demand of ministers and other church personnel are called upon to attend to the mental, emotional and relational needs of their members in addition to their spiritual needs.
+The combined degree prepares students to meet the increasing demand of ministers and other church personnel are called upon to attend to the mental, emotional and relational needs of their members in addition to their spiritual needs.

 - Pastoral ministry

 Students enrolled in the combined degree program will complete the requirements for both the Master of Divinity and the M.S. in Clinical Mental Health Counseling degrees.
 Applicants must meet the admission requirements for both the McAfee School of Theology's Master of Divinity and Penfield College's M.S. in Clinical Mental Health Counseling.